-The Intended Parent(s) use various methods to decide on the Donor.
-Some will look at the racial or genetic background of the Donor in order to make their decision, some may spend more time on the words the Donor writes in her profile.
+The intended parent(s) use various methods to decide on the donor.
+Some will look at the racial or genetic background of the donor in order to make their decision, some may spend more time on the words the donor writes in her egg donor profile.
 In the long run, the potential parents should feel comfortable and confident in their choice.
 They need to trust the agency and fertility centres they choose to work with.
+Reading success stories from intended parents can help build that confidence.

 Here are some tips for choosing the right Egg Donor for you: